savchenko/debian-qemu-tpm/README.md

 ## Why?

 `apt install virt-manager` does not provide a functioning TPM2 out of the box.
-This repository rectifies this little issue.
+This repository rectifies the issue.

 ## How?